DoIIIT/MachineOperation/LaserCutter/README.md

 4. Keep an eye on the laser cutter all the time

 ### 8. Clean Up and Turn off the Machine.
 When you finish your cutting.
-You need to:
+You need to

 1. Turn off the fume extractor
 2. Remove all of the material that is left on the cutting table
 3. Close the door of laser cutter
 4. Turn off the laser cutter
 5. Log off the computer